vandalton/BertaAndButterflies/DIARY.md

 # 2024-03-11 - Day #011

 I made butterfly net sprite twice as wide as it was.
 I started experiments with sounds, but I have nothing to commit yet...

+I also added an experimental version of butterfly "animation".
+Butterflies are made of "playfield pixels" and their modification is quite expensive when comes to the processor cycles.
+I will probably run out of cycles when I display four or five butterflies at the same time.